Now open

 Jaclyn Hall, PhD

 The FLRDC is available for all researchers in the region.
 If you are not associated with a current FLRDC Consortium Institution, you could obtain access as an individual project.
-Email Dr. Hall to discuss how to access the FRLDC.
+Dr. Hall is a medical geographer and health outcomes researcher in the Department of Health Outcomes and Biomedical Informatics.
+If you are not a member of a consortium institution, please email FLRDC Director Dr. Jaclyn Hall to discuss your options for access.

 Executive Advisory Committee Members